On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: Introduction

 Furthermore, since almost K\"ahler structures can only exist on even dimensional manifolds, we easily obtain the following corollary.
 This provides a nice rigidity result for when quasi-Einstein metrics of constant scalar curvature can be constructed over an Einstein base.

 \begin{cor} Let $(B, \check{g})$ be a compact Einstein manifold, and suppose $p: P \to B$ is a non-trivial principle $S^1$-bundle over $B$ with $X$ tangent to the fibers of $p$.
-If $P$ admits a quasi-Einstein metric, then $P$ must be odd dimensional. \end{cor}
+If $P$ admits a quasi-Einstein metric of constant scalar curvature, then $P$ must be odd dimensional. \end{cor}

 Quasi-Einstein metrics of constant scalar curvature which are circle bundles over an odd dimensional base are possible.
 In Section 3, we will elaborate on how an example in \cite{Valiyakath25} fits this criterion.
 The base is not Einstein in this example, but it is locally homogeneous.